AlexandreBrown/WildfirePrediction/README.md

     ```bash
     export PYTHONPATH=$(pwd)/src
     ```
-1. Update the config to specify where the data_split_info file is :
+1. Update the config file `config/train.yaml` to specify where the data_split_info file is :
     - Set `data.split_info_file_path` to a string representing the path of the json file.

 1. Run the train script :
     ```shell
-    python -m train
+    python train.py
     ```

 Note : The script outputs training results under the output folder.

+### Predict
+1. Add the repo source code to the python path (make sure you are at the root of the repository) :
+    ```bash
+    export PYTHONPATH=$(pwd)/src
+    ```
+1. Update the config file `config/predict.yaml` to specify where the data_split_info file is :
+    - Set `data.split_info_file_path` to a string representing the path of the json file.

+1. Update the config file `config/predict.yaml` to specify where the input data is :
+    - Set `data.input_data_folder_path` to a string representing the path to the input_data folder

+1. Run the predict script :
+    ```shell
+    python predict.py
+    ```

+Note : The script outputs 1 raster file which corresponds to the prediction map where each pixel has a probability of future wildfire occurrence assigned to it.

+# Deep Learning Model
+- The repository features a custom implementation of a [U-Net Convolutional Neural Network](https://arxiv.org/abs/1505.04597).

 # Contributing
 1. Follow the [prerequisites](#prerequisites) steps.